sofwerx/sqan/readme.md

 The SOFWERX Swe-Library project (which provides for the ability to send SOS-T compliant sensor messages over TCP/IP connections) also organically supports SqAN IPC connectivity.
 To use this library, visit (https://github.com/sofwerx/swe-android).

 ## Sending data via TCP/IP

 SqAN includes a VPN capability.
 This capability has been marginally tested with both text and high bandwidth traffic (like video) and appears stable and performant.
 The VPN feature allows SqAN to route any TCP/IP traffic to another SqAN node as long as that traffic is within the forwarded IP block 169.x.x.x and also includes multicast capability for IP addresses in the 224.x.x.x, 225.x.x.x, 226.x.x.x and 239.x.x.x blocks.
 To use the VPN capabilty, ensure VPN is set to enabled in SqAN settings and look for the SqAN device's IPV4 hosting address that is displayed at the bottom of the About screen.
 SqAN device IPV4 addresses are also shared across SqAN, so the IPV4 of any connected SqAN device can be found remotely.

 SqAN also provides a web server and hosts a page at the SqAN device's 169.254.x.x IP address for testing connections.
 If you application requires accessing web traffic, it is recommended that you disable the "Host a VPN page" setting.

 SqAN addresses in 169.254.x.x are reserved for actual SqAN nodes, while devices in 169.x.x.x other than those reserved addresses are used for forwarding of devices connected to a SqAN node.
+SqAN contains a limited IP forwarding capability that is not currently in use (to enable it change the comments in isVpnForwardIps()).
+Within the SqAnVpnConnection class there is logic that adjusts IPV4 headers to forward traffic from other networks connected to the device.
+This capability does not, however, include altering UDP/TCP headers.
+Some effort was put towards taht direction as well as generating a port forwarding scheme, but was dropped as it was not needed for the specific requirements.
+See the note before the SqAnVpnConnection constructor for additional details.

 ## Connecting an outside (non-Android) Bluetooth Device